jhhilary/sealed-secrets/README.md

 name**.
 This is a feature to prevent other users on the same cluster from re-using your sealed secrets.
 See the [Scopes](#scopes) section for more info.

-`kubeseal` reads the namespace from the input secret, accepts an explicit `--namespace` arg, and uses the `kubectl` default namespace (in that order).
+`kubeseal2` reads the namespace from the input secret, accepts an explicit `--namespace` arg, and uses the `kubectl` default namespace (in that order).
 Any labels, annotations, etc on the original `Secret` are preserved, but not automatically reflected in the `SealedSecret`.